HafenCity

 Conclusion

-The HafenCity is especially interesting because it is still under construction.
+HafenCity is particularly interesting because it is still under construction.
 This means it is constantly changing.
-New residential neighborhoods are being created, additional cultural institutions are in the planning stages, and the use of public spaces is being reimagined continuously.
-So, those who visit more often get to see the development live—and discover something new each time.
-It demonstrates how urban development can work in the 21st century: sustainable, well thought-out, and versatile.
-Here, you can switch from innovative architecture to vibrant history in a single day, attend a concert at the Elbphilharmonie, take a stroll along the promenades, or lose yourself in a museum.
-The proximity to the Speicherstadt, good connections to the city center, and the variety of dining and cultural offerings make the district an exciting destination—for spontaneous outings as well as for deeper explorations.
+New residential neighborhoods are emerging, more cultural institutions are in planning, and the use of public spaces is continually being reimagined.
+So, those who come more often can witness the development live and discover something new each time.
+It illustrates how urban development can work in the 21st century: sustainable, well thought out, and versatile.
+You can transition from innovative architecture to vibrant history in one day, attend a concert at the Elbphilharmonie, stroll along the promenades, or get lost in a museum.
+Its proximity to the Speicherstadt, good connectivity to the city center, and the variety of gastronomic and cultural offerings make the district an exciting destination — for spontaneous outings as well as for deeper explorations.

 Andreas Kirchner